-- Medical Appointment (with note from Doctor) - Illness (not to exceed 3 days or a Doctor's note required) - Diagnostic Testing - Death of a family member - Religious and /or cultural commitment - Family emergency-with Administrative approval
+- Medical Appointment (with note from Doctor) - Illness (a Doctor's note required) - Diagnostic Testing - Death of a family member - Religious and /or cultural commitment - Family emergency-with Administrative approval - All school related activities-not to exceed NMAA policy of 15 days per semester - Extenuating circumstances with PRIOR approval from administration. - Travel, not covered above with PRIOR approval from administration

-- All school related activities-not to exceed NMAA policy of 15 days per semester - Extenuating circumstances with PRIOR approval from administration. - Travel, not covered above with PRIOR approval from administration - A PHONE CALL FROM A PARENT/STUDENT DOES NOT CONSTITUTE AN EXCUSED ABSENCE!
+• A PHONE CALL FROM A PARENT/STUDENT DOES NOT CONSTITUTE AN EXCUSED ABSENCE!